Alwinator/fakexrandr-background/README.md

 ```
 /path/to/fakexrandr_background /path/to/pictures 1800
 ```
-5. Add the run command to autostart
+5. Add the run command to autostart (You might also add & at the end to make it run in background)

 ### Pull Requests and Bug reports are welcome!
 #### DEV Setup